golanlevin/60-212/2026/assignments/assignment_4_puppet.md

 **ARAP**, or “as-rigid-as-possible” deformation, lets you bend, stretch, or pose a 2D shape by moving a few control points while the rest of the shape tries to preserve its original local structure.
 It is an interesting and useful algorithm because it feels almost like puppeteering a material object: the shape can change globally, but local regions still behave as if they have some stiffness and memory.

-You are provided with a p5.js wrapper on Kyle McDonald's [JS reimplementation](https://github.com/kylemcdonald/puppetry) of the 2D "[As-Rigid-As-Possible (ARAP) Shape Manipulation](https://dl.acm.org/doi/10.1145/1073204.1073323)" method by Takeo Igarashi et al., published in SIGGRAPH 2005.
-Igarashi's algorithm is discussed [here](https://www-ui.is.s.u-tokyo.ac.jp/~takeo/research/rigid/index.html) and demonstrated [in this video](https://www.youtube.com/watch?v=1M_oyUEOHK8):
+You are provided with a [p5.js wrapper](https://golanlevin.github.io/arap-p5/arap-p5.js) for Kyle McDonald's [JS reimplementation](https://github.com/kylemcdonald/puppetry) of the 2D "[As-Rigid-As-Possible (ARAP) Shape Manipulation](https://dl.acm.org/doi/10.1145/1073204.1073323)" method by Takeo Igarashi et al., published in SIGGRAPH 2005.
+Igarashi's algorithm is discussed [here](https://www-ui.is.s.u-tokyo.ac.jp/~takeo/research/rigid/index.html) and demonstrated [in this fantastic video](https://www.youtube.com/watch?v=1M_oyUEOHK8):

 [![igarashi.gif](img/4/igarashi.gif)](https://www.youtube.com/watch?v=1M_oyUEOHK8)